10 of the Best Weekend Getaway Itineraries in the Raleigh Area

 Tucked away among Cary’s natural beauty and spacious woodlands is an oasis beckoning you for a weekend of ultimate relaxation.
-Recognized by Forbes Travel Guide and AAA as a Five-Star and Five-Diamond property, respectively, The Umstead Hotel and Spa is not only N.C.’s most highly-rated hotel, but has also received world-wide recognition, earning a ranking as the No. 3 Best Hotel in the U.S. and the No. 40 Best Hotel in the World.
+Recognized by Forbes Travel Guide and AAA as a Five-Star and Five-Diamond property, respectively, The Umstead Hotel and Spa is not only N.C.’s most highly rated hotel but has also received worldwide recognition, earning a ranking as the No. 3 Best Hotel in the U.S. and the No. 40 Best Hotel in the World.
 From the moment you step into one of the exquisite guest rooms or onto the stunning lakeside terrace, you’ll understand the accolades.

-For a one-of-a-kind retreat experience, devote a weekend to Raleigh’s first independent boutique hotel, Guest House Raleigh, located downtown.
+For a one-of-a-kind retreat experience, devote a weekend to Raleigh’s first independent boutique hotel, Guest House Raleigh, located in downtown Raleigh.
 Husband-and-wife team Matt and Nicole saved the 1880s historic Gorham House from demolition, relocated it to its new location in 2017 and opened the home as an eight-room hotel in late 2018.
 A (much) smaller, more intimate space than your typical hotel, Guest House truly makes you feel like you’re at home—a home with a backyard courtyard, skyline views, a historic parlor and elegant rooms, that is!

 Inside, visitors are greeted by a tasteful mix of historic charm and modern comfort.
 The bedrooms—calm, soft and flooded with daylight—are intentionally designed.
-Comfy common spaces include the historic parlour and study and a spacious kitchen that opens into a special backyard courtyard with skyline views.
+Comfy common spaces include the historic parlor and study and a spacious kitchen that opens into a special backyard courtyard with skyline views.